Administration and Academic Advisors

 The College challenges students to assume substantial responsibility for defining their educational goals, yet provides careful professional guidance to help them respond to the challenge.
 Undergraduates plan their academic programs with academic advisors and faculty mentors according to their interests, professional plans, and academic progress.
 The academic advisor serves as the primary academic resource for their degree.

-The university encourages students to gain proficiency in at least one foreign language, especially those embarking on a career in international relations, study of the humanities, or specialization in minority groups in the United States.
-Graduate study will often require proficiency in one or more foreign languages.
+The university encourages students to gain proficiency in at least one world language other than English, especially those embarking on a career in international relations, study of the humanities, or specialization in minority groups in the United States.
+Graduate study will often require proficiency in one or more world languages.

 Internships engage students in practical experiences, support learning, and provide on-the-job training.
 Interns work in many organizations in both the public and the private sectors in the Washington area.
 The growing number of internships in the College is testimony to both their popularity and their success.
 For more information on internships, students should consult with their academic units and the Career Center.